RootRule/241-project-sidewalk/README.md

 Each person must write a reflection in a new file named `reflection.md`.

 `reflection.md` should include the following information:

 - Declare/discuss any aspects of your code that are not working.
 What are your intuitions about why they are not working?
 Acknowledge and discuss any parts of the program that appear to be inefficient.
 - What are some of the most important lessons you learned while working on this assignment?
 Why do you think so?
 - What was the most challenging aspect of this assignment?
 Why?

+# Assignment Submission

+Fork this repository on Github to create your own version of the repository.
+Submit the assignment by uploading either a ZIP file of your code, or a link to your public GitHub repository.

 # Contributors